-Fasting is an important spiritual aspect of many religions, such as Islam, Hinduism and Judaism.
+Fasting is an important spiritual aspect of many religions, such as Islam, Hinduism and Judaism and for some Christians.
 As well as the abstinence from food (and sometimes drink), fasting is also usually a time of prayer, reflection and purification.There is also the danger of the blood glucose levels becoming too high when normal levels of medication are not taken.
 This can lead to diabetic ketoacidosis (DKA), a condition requiring hospital admission.
 The symptoms of DKA include feeling very thirsty and passing a lot of urine.

 If someone is fasting and does not take in fluids to reduce their thirst, this will accelerate dehydration and they will require urgent admission to hospital.

 Depending on the religion, fasting will last for different lengths of time.
 In Christianity, Hinduism and Judaism there tend to be individual days of fasting.
 However, the Islamic month of Ramadan is one of the longest periods of fasting, when it is compulsory for all healthy Muslims to fast between the hours of sunrise and sunset.